lamcy417/spring-batch-5.0.0-migrate-wiki/Spring-Batch-5.0-Migration-Guide.md

 * Micrometer has been updated to version 1.10
 * All tags are now prefixed with the meter name.
 For example, the tags of the timer `spring.batch.job` are named `name` and `status` in version 4.x.
 In version 5, those tags are now named `spring.batch.job.name` and `spring.batch.job.status` respectively.
 * The `BatchMetrics` class (which is intended for internal use only) has been moved from `org.springframework.batch.core.metrics` to the `org.springframework.batch.core.observability` package.

+## Execution context serialization updates

+Starting from v5, the default `ExecutionContextSerializer` was changed from `JacksonExecutionContextStringSerializer` to `DefaultExecutionContextSerializer`.
+The default execution context serializer was updated to serialize/deserialize the context to/from Base64.

+The dependency to Jackson was made optional.
+In order to use the `JacksonExecutionContextStringSerializer`, `jackson-core` should be added to the classpath.

 ## Job parameters handling updates